panv-00/cnctty/README.md

 # now you can run with:
 $ ./cnctty

+# or
+$ ./cnctty --version
+# display version number and exit

 # copy this executable anywhere you like (i.e. ~/.bin or ~/.local/bin)
 ```